-Anthem Indiana (IN ChamberHealth Alliance Self-Funded MEWA Distribution to Members: Anthem has prepared 1095-B forms.
-1095B Forms will be posted to the employer portal and available to employers.
-Employers will be responsible for distribution.
-IRS Reporting: Anthem IN will provide the 1095B forms, however, the employer is responsible for preparing the 1094B forms.
-The employer is also responsible for filing 1094B and 1095B forms with the IRS.
+Anthem Indiana (IN Self-Funded MEWA Distribution to Members: Anthem has prepared 1095 B forms.
+They will be posted to the employer portal and available to employers.
+Employers are responsible for distribution.
+To find the report on the Employer portal click here.
+IRS Reporting: Anthem IN will provide the 1095 B forms.
+The employer is responsible for preparing the 1094 B forms.
+The employer is responsible for filing both.
 Product not available for large group Anthem Kentucky (KY) Chamber Advantage Self-Funded MEWA Distribution to Members: Anthem will prepare 1095B forms in Anthem's employer portal.
 The employer is responsible for distributing to its members.
-IRS Reporting: 1095B forms are prepared by Anthem and available on the employer portal, however, the employer is responsible for preparing the 1094B form.
-The employer is responsible for filing 1094B and 1095B forms with the IRS.
-Product not available for large group MMO COSE MEWA Self-Funded MEWA Distribution to Members: MMO will be distrubuting the 1095B forms to members on behalf of the employer.
-IRS Reporting: 1094B and 1095B Forms will be provided and filed with the IRS by MMO on behalf of the employer.
-Product not available for large group Ohio Farm Bureau (OFB) Self-Funded MEWA Distribiution to Members: OFB does not provide 1095B forms.
+To find the report on the Employer portal click here.
+IRS Reporting: 1095B forms are prepared by Anthem and available on the employer portal, however, the employer is responsible for filing 1094B and 1095B forms with the IRS.
+MMO COSE MEWA Product not available for large group Ohio Farm Bureau (OFB) Self-Funded MEWA Distribution to Members: OFB does not provide 1095B forms.
 Employer is responsible for preparing and distributing 1095B Forms.
 IRS Reporting: OFB does not provide 1094B and 1095B forms.
 Employer is responsible for preparing and filing forms with the IRS.
-Product not available for large group Other TPAs Self-Funded In most cases, files and reporting are provided In most cases, files and reporting are provided.
+UHC MEWA Self-Funded MEWA Distribution to Members: UHC will be distributing the 1095B forms on member portals.
+IRS Reporting: 1094B and 1095 B forms will be provided and filed with the IRS by UHC on behalf of the employer Product not available for large group Other TPAs Self-Funded In most cases, files and reporting are provided In most cases, files and reporting are provided.